 I think the math on signing up for the United Club Infinite Card really checks out, in particular with the huge welcome bonus being offered right now.
 Also keep in mind that if you want to downgrade the card to a lower annual fee card in the future, that should be possible once you’ve had the card for at least 12 months.
 You might as well pick up the card with the best welcome bonus and richest perks, and then you can decide in the future which card makes the most sense for you.

 How Does The United Quest Card Compare?

-- The card offers some really unique perks, like a $125 annual United credit, plus up to 10,000 miles reimbursed each year when redeeming miles on United; for many, those two perks alone will more than offset the annual fee
+- The card offers some unique perks, like a $125 annual United credit, plus up to 10,000 miles reimbursed each year when redeeming miles on United; for many, those two perks alone will more than offset the annual fee

 How Does The United Explorer Card Compare?

-The deciding factor between the two cards should come down to whether you value a United Club membership or not.
-If it’s something you would otherwise pay for, then you should absolutely get the United Club Infinite Card.
+The deciding factor between the two cards should partly come down to whether you value a United Club membership or not.
+If it’s something you would otherwise pay for, you should get the United Club Infinite Card.
 If it’s not something you would pay for, I think the United Explorer Card is the better option.

 The United Club Infinite Card is United’s most premium personal credit card.
 While the card has a $525 annual fee, it offers incredible perks, which were even recently further improved.
 These perks include a United Club membership, a free first and second checked bag, upgrades on award tickets (including for a companion), and much more.